 U.S. beef and beef products are now eligible for export to Morocco.
 Documentation requirements and other details are posted in the USDA Food Safety and Inspection Service Export Library for Morocco.
 Exporters with questions may email Travis Arp or call 303-623-6328.

-All duties on U.S. beef will be phased to zero by 2023, but Morocco’s out-of-quota duties are currently extremely high at 275 percent.
+All duties on U.S. beef will be phased to zero by 2023, but Morocco’s out-of-quota duties are extremely high – with applied rates of 150 to 200 percent on imports from non-FTA suppliers.
 Therefore, U.S. beef should have an advantage over competitors.
 Through September, Morocco’s 2018 beef imports were mainly from the European Union (1,894 mt, +10 percent year-over-year, mostly frozen boneless beef, valued at $9.8 million), Argentina (680 mt, -70 percent, mostly frozen bone-in and boneless beef, valued at $2.9 million) and Brazil (207 mt, -11 percent, mostly frozen boneless beef, valued at $900,000).
 The EU is currently negotiating a free trade agreement with Morocco.

 NOTE: On Dec.
 6, 2018, USDA and the Office of the U.S. Trade Representative issued this joint news release on the market opening.